sadiaruhama/Clinical-SOAP-Note-Generator---Bilingual-Ambient-AI-for-Medical-Documentation/README.md

 **Name:** Sadia Ruhama
 **Contact:** 01631029458
 **Email:** [sadia.ruhama@g.bracu.ac.bd](mailto:sadia.ruhama@g.bracu.ac.bd)
-**Location:** Dhaka, Bangladesh

-1. Project Overview
+## 📖 1.Project Overview
-AIMScribe is an automated clinical documentation system that transforms raw, bilingual (Bangla-English) doctor-patient transcripts into structured SOAP (Subjective, Objective, Assessment, Plan) notes.
+AIMScribe is an automated clinical documentation system that transforms raw, bilingual (Bangla-English) doctor-patient transcripts into structured **SOAP (Subjective, Objective, Assessment, Plan)** notes.
 By capturing clinical data in real-time, the tool aims to reduce the "documentation burden" that leads to physician burnout and medical errors.

-2. Thought Process & Problem-Solving Approach
+## 🧠2.
+Thought Process & Problem-Solving Approach
-Phase 1: Problem Definition
+###Phase 1: Problem Definition
 The task is a specialized form of Abstractive Summarization.
 Unlike general news summarization, medical notes require Entity Extraction (medications, vitals) and Structural Mapping (putting the right fact in the right SOAP category).
-Phase 2: Architectural Selection
+###Phase 2: Architectural Selection
 ●
-I selected the BART-Large-CNN (Bidirectional and Auto-Regressive Transformers) architecture.
+I selected the **BART-Large-CNN** (Bidirectional and Auto-Regressive Transformers) architecture.
-Why BART?
-BART uses a bidirectional encoder (like BERT) to grasp the full context of a patient's story and an autoregressive decoder (like GPT) to generate structured text.
+**Why BART?** BART uses a bidirectional encoder (like BERT) to grasp the full context of a patient's story and an autoregressive decoder (like GPT) to generate structured text.
 This makes it significantly more effective than "decoder-only" models for capturing the specific nuances of clinical dialogue.
-Phase 3: Complexity & Challenges
+###Phase 3: Complexity & Challenges
 During the development, several critical complexities arose:
-1. Linguistic Diversity: Patients in South Asia often switch between Bangla and English.
-To handle this, I utilized the SentencePiece tokenizer to ensure that the Bangla script didn't result in "unknown token" errors.
+* **1. Linguistic Diversity: Patients in South Asia often switch between Bangla and English.
+To handle this, I utilized the SentencePiece tokenizer to ensure that the Bangla script did not result in "unknown token" errors.
-Repetitive Hallucination: In early testing, the model tended to loop medical phrases.
+* **2. Repetitive Hallucination: In early testing, the model tended to loop medical phrases.
 I mitigated this by implementing a high Repetition Penalty (3.5) and no-repeat n-gram size of 3 during inference.

-2.
-3. VRAM Constraints: Fine-tuning a 400M+ parameter model on a T4 GPU required memory engineering.
+* **3. VRAM Constraints: Fine-tuning a 400M+ parameter model on a T4 GPU required memory engineering.
 I implemented Gradient Accumulation (to simulate a larger batch size) and FP16 Mixed Precision to prevent out-of-memory crashes.
 3. Fine-Tuning Process